atomicretronl/switchless/README.md

 | Red        | Japan  | 60Hz  | Japanese |
 | Green      | Europe | 50Hz  | English  |

-If your console has an active high reset, this can be catered for at compile time using the `RESET_ACTIVE` define.
+If your console has an active high reset, this can be catered for by correctly connecting the _Reset type_ pin.

 ### Sega Saturn
 The Saturn offers a great number of region and video mode combinations.
 The